 With that out of the way, let's check out these three plans in detail:

-The Starter plan ($3.84/month) includes all of the main website-building features: on top of a free domain, free SSL, and full access to the platform, this also means email marketing and even eCommerce!
+The Express Start plan ($3.46/month) includes all of the main website-building features: on top of a free domain, free SSL, and full access to the platform, this also means email marketing and even eCommerce!